Frequently asked questions

 A. Yes.
 The requirement for businesses to take reasonable measures to ensure that the required distance is maintained between persons on its premises or people queuing for the premises still applies, so numbers inside should continue to be limited and queues should continue to be well controlled.

-Q Is it a 6pm or 10pm curfew for takeaway?
+Q Is there a curfew for takeaway?

 A. No restriction at any time.

-Q. Can drive thru/collection operate until 10pm?
+Q. Can drive thru/collection operate?

 Q. What are people to do with perishable goods with such short notice?